In these sermons Hui-neng instructs future masters in all of the skillful means of training monks and helping laymen to liberation.

 “I shall give you the teaching of the three categories and the thirty-six opposing ideas.
 As things rise and pass away, you must separate yourselves from dualism.
 When you explain all things, do not stand apart from nature and form.
 Should someone ask you about the Dharma, what you say should be symmetrical and you must draw parallels for everything.
 Since opposites have the same origin, if they are finally all cast aside there will be no place for them to exist.

 The teaching of the three categories is that of the aggregates (skandhas), the realms of sense-perception (dhatus), and the sense-gates (ayatanas).
 There are five aggregates, eighteen realms of sense-perception, and twelve sense-gates.
 What are the five aggregates?
 They are form (rupa), feeling or sensation (vedana), knowledge of characteristics (samjna), expectations (samskara), and consciousness (vijnana).
 What are the eighteen sense-realms?
-They are the six dusts (sense-phenomena), the six gates (sense organs), and the six types of consciousness (vijnana).
-What are the twelve sense-gates?
+They are the six dusts, the six gates and the six types of consciousness (vijnana).
+What are the twelve sense-domains?
 Externally they are the six dusts; internally they are the six gates.
 What are the six dusts?
-They are sight, sound, smell, taste, touch, and thought.
+They are sights, sounds, scents, flavors, sensations and thoughts.
 What are the six gates?
-They are the eyes, ears, nose, tongue, body, and mind.
-Dharma-nature (Reality) gives rise to the six types of consciousness—seeing, hearing, smelling, tasting, touching, and thinking—as well as the six gates and the six dusts.
-The myriad things are all within your very nature: this is known as the Alayavijnana.
-Thinking, the Alaya is stirred, the six types of consciousness are produced, and the six dusts are seen passing through the six gates.
+They are seeing, hearing, smelling, tasting, feeling and thinking.
+One’s Dharma-nature gives rise to the six types of consciousness—of sights, of sounds, of scents, of flavors, of sensations, of thoughts—as well as the six gates and the six dusts.
+The myriad things are all within your own nature: this is known as the Alayavijnana.
+Thinking, the Alaya is stirred, the six types of consciousness are produced, and the six dusts are seen entering through the six gates.
 The three sixes make eighteen.
 From the errors of your self-nature the eighteen false things arise.
 If your self-nature is true, then the eighteen true things arise.
-If your self-nature has false activities, then you are a sentient being; if it has true activities, then you are a Buddha.
+If your self-nature engages in false activities, you are a sentient being; if it engages in true activities, you are a Buddha.
 From what do activities arise?
 They arise from the opposites with which your self-nature comes into contact.

 47. The Master said: You ten disciples, when in the future you transmit the Dharma, hand down the Dharma of the one roll of the Platform Sutra: then you will not lose the fundamental teaching.
 Those who do not receive the Platform Sutra do not have the essentials of my teaching.
 As of now you have received them; hand them down and spread them among later generations.
 If others encounter the Platform Sutra, it will be as if they received the Dharma personally from me.